yevhenii-pyl/questionnaire-next/README.md

 ## 3. Create the Question Component

-In the components folder, create a new React component corresponding to the new question type, following the general naming convention (e.g., MultiSelect, MyNewComponent, etc.).
+Question component selection is based on `Answer` component factory.
+Just add a new screen type, create appropriate component and set it at the answer factory.

 # Adding a new config